SCUT-BIP-Lab/NFPH/FPHandNet/readme.txt

 FPHandNet supports multiple mainstream deep feature extraction backbones.
 In this repository, we specifically provide an open-source implementation using [FasterNet-T1](https://github.com/JierunChen/FasterNet) as an example.

-The main ideas and experimental results are detailed in our paper:
+The main ideas and experimental results are detailed in our paper(Under review)
-> **"Normalized-Full-Palmar-Hand: Towards More Accurate Hand-Based Multimodal Biometrics."**

 ## Environment